grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "You could always retire to dry land and become a teacher Hemi."

-Hemi lifted Herschel up to the table, balled up some leftover glop scrapings from his bowl, and tossed it onto the table in front of the pigeon.
-Herschel pecked at the glob nonchalantly.
+With a brief, noisy flutter of wings, Herschel flapped his way to the table top.
+Hemi balled up the scrapings of some leftover glop between his thumb and forefinger, and tossed it onto the table in front of the pigeon.
+The bird pecked at the glob nonchalantly.

 [//]: # (### Chips comes in to tell them the bilge pump is broken)